 Leather - Wipe leather with a cloth dipped into a solution of one cup rubbing alcohol to one cup water.
 Turn fans on the item to dry.

 Painted or Sealed Drywall: Choose a mold cleaning product, either natural or chemical.
-Natural solutions will be milder compared to a more powerful chemical cleaner.
+Natural solutions will be milder in comparison.

 Before applying the new piece, paint inside the affected wall cavity and on the backside of the new piece of drywall with Kilz or Zinsser mold killing primer.